leyao-daily/istio-sdewan/Multiple KeyCloak Configuration.md

         # The value in `[]` is defined as the roles in your client.
 ```

-Then you can find that the user in k1 enterprise1 can not access overlay2 which can be access by the user in k2 enterprise1.
-Meantime, the user in k2 enterprise1 can not access overlay1 which can be access by the user in k1 enterprise1.
+Then you can find that the user in k1 enterprise1 can not access overlay2 which can be accessed by the user in k2 enterprise1.
+Meantime, the user in k2 enterprise1 can not access overlay1 which can be accessed by the user in k1 enterprise1.